- 1 Top 5 Epilators for Facial Hair

 Corded or Cordless?

-Most models come with cables, though you can find plenty of great options that offer a cordless options without compromising on the power.
+Most models come with cables, though you can find plenty of great options that offer cordless options without compromising on the power.

 Waterproof models are great for use in the shower, and for instant cleaning!